leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 ## 0. Intro

-In the words of its authors [Bubbletea](https://github.com/charmbracelet/bubbletea) is a "powerful little [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) framework" for Go.
+In the words of its authors [Bubble Tea](https://github.com/charmbracelet/bubbletea) is a "powerful little [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) framework" for Go.
 It may be little but I found it had a steep learning curve before I could get truly comfortable with its power.
 I spent many a late night wrangling with broken layouts and unresponsive keys before learning the hard way where I had gone wrong.
 The result of my efforts is [PUG](https://github.com/leg100/pug), a full screen terminal interface for driving terraform:

 ![pug tasks screenshot](./tasks.png)

-I announced PUG on reddit and in response to a user I [provided some pointers](https://www.reddit.com/r/golang/comments/1duart8/comment/lbhwwoj/) on using Bubbletea.
+I announced PUG on reddit and in response to a user I [provided some pointers](https://www.reddit.com/r/golang/comments/1duart8/comment/lbhwwoj/) on using Bubble Tea.

 This blog post is a fuller exposition of that advice; it is not a tutorial but a series of tips (and tricks) to assist anyone in the development, debugging, and testing of their TUI.
-Much of what follows is informed from various issues and discussions on the Bubbletea github project, where both users and the authors have provided invaluable expertise and guidance.
+Much of what follows is informed from various issues and discussions on the Bubble Tea github project, where both users and the authors have provided invaluable expertise and guidance.

 ## 1. Keep the event loop fast {#keepfast}

-Bubbletea processes messages in an event loop:
+Bubble Tea processes messages in an event loop:

 ```go
 func (p *Program) eventLoop(model Model, cmds chan Cmd) (Model, error) {